steffanjensen/MysqlCG/README.md

-# MysqlCG - Mysql Client Gui0
+# MysqlCG - Mysql Client Gui

 We need developers for this script, so you are more than welcome to join us on Github.
 <br /><br />